wehttqm/Sokoban.s/README.md

 before this was largely in interpreted languages such as Python and Java, which enfore memory safety.
 Working in assembly was the complete opposite - I had to manage my own memory, and there was a lot to manage.

+## Get Started

-The user guide should contain all the information you need to run the game in CPULator.
-If I'm bored one day, I'll come back here and write a guide on running it on native hardware.
+The user guide should contain all the information you need to run the game in [CPULator](https://cpulator.01xz.net/?sys=rv32-spim).